 If there are larger numbers of observations, you could plot a histogram for each category, all with the same scale, and align them vertically.
 I don't have suitable data for this handy, so here's an illustration with imaginary data:

-One-way anova is slightly more powerful and a lot easier to understand than the Kruskal–Wallis test, so unless you have a true ranked variable, you should use it unless your data are severely non-normal and can't be fixed by transformation.
-There is no firm rule about how non-normal data can be before an anova becomes inappropriate.
+One-way anova is more powerful and a lot easier to understand than the Kruskal–Wallis test, so unless you have a true ranked variable, you should use it.

 How to do the test

 I have put together a spreadsheet to do the Kruskal–Wallis test on up to 20 groups, with up to 1000 observations per group.

 To do a Kruskal–Wallis test in SAS, use the NPAR1WAY procedure (that's the numeral "one," not the letter "el," in NPAR1WAY).
-"Wilcoxon" tells the procedure to only do the Kruskal–Wallis test; if you leave that out, you'll get several other statistical tests as well, tempting you to pick the one whose results you like the best.
-The nominal variable that gives the group names is given with the "class" parameter, while the measurement or rank variable is given with the "var" parameter.
+WILCOXON tells the procedure to only do the Kruskal–Wallis test; if you leave that out, you'll get several other statistical tests as well, tempting you to pick the one whose results you like the best.
+The nominal variable that gives the group names is given with the CLASS parameter, while the measurement or ranked variable is given with the VAR parameter.
 Here's an example, using the oyster data from above:

 DATA oysters; INPUT markername $ markertype $ fst; DATALINES; CVB1 DNA -0.005 CVB2m DNA 0.116 CVJ5 DNA -0.006 CVJ6 DNA 0.095 CVL1 DNA 0.053 CVL3 DNA 0.003 6Pgd protein -0.005 Aat-2 protein 0.016 Acp-3 protein 0.041 Adk-1 protein 0.016 Ap-1 protein 0.066 Est-1 protein 0.163 Est-3 protein 0.004 Lap-1 protein 0.049 Lap-2 protein 0.006 Mpi-2 protein 0.058 Pgi protein -0.002 Pgm-1 protein 0.015 Pgm-2 protein 0.044 Sdh protein 0.024 ; PROC NPAR1WAY DATA=oysters WILCOXON; CLASS markertype; VAR fst; RUN;